vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 ```

 If you must pass Contacts instead of RawContacts and still want to prioritize RawContact options
-over Contact options, then you exclude Contact options fields from the update operation,
+over Contact options, then you must exclude Contact options fields from the update operation,

 ```kotlin
 Contacts(context)